luebken/container-patterns/module-container.md

 ## Properties of a module container

-There is no clear definition of a "module container".
-Instead we gathered a set of guiding properties and associated best practices:
+There is no canonical definition of a "module container".
+Instead we gather a set of guiding properties and associated best practices:

 1. [Linux process](#1-linux-process)
 2. [Container API](#2-container-api)